-(SPAIN to the AMERICAS, to 1600 -- continued)
+(SPAIN EXPANDS, to 1600 – continued)

 home | 16-17th centuries index

-SPAIN to the AMERICAS, to 1600 (6 of 6)
+SPAIN EXPANDS, to 1600 (6 of 6)

 In 1542, Viceroy Mendosa sent a couple of ships north, captained by Juan Cabrillo, to search the coast of California.
 The Spanish, meanwhile, were fighting a bitter guerrilla war of resistance by the remnants of Maya civilization in the Yucatan peninsula, where the terrain made warfare on horseback difficult.
 But on the peninsula, in 1542, the Spanish managed to found the city of Merida.

-In 1545 rich veins of silver ore were found in the Bolivian highlands.
+In 1545 rich veins of silver ore were found in the Bolivian highlands in South America.
 A rush for silver was on, and that same year Spaniards began looking for silver in Mexico.
-In 1546 they found it in rugged mountains in Zacatecas, around 300 miles northwest of Mexico City.
+In 1546 they found it in rugged mountains in Zacatecas, around 300 miles north of Guadalajara.
 In 1548 the town of La Paz was founded on the route between the mining town of Potosi, also high in the Andes, and Lima, Spain's leading port city in South America.
-In 1553, Spaniards, moving southward along the Pacific Ocean, founded Santiago, at the foot of the Andes Mountains.
-For years the hunt for silver ore continued.
-Silver was found in Guerrero, south of Mexico City, and it was found in Sonora in the northwest and in Chihuahua, where numerous boom towns arose in the 1560s.
+In 1553, Spaniards moving southward along the Pacific Ocean founded Santiago, at the foot of the Andes Mountains.

 In Mexico in 1579, Spaniards created the province of Nuevo Leon and founded the town of Monterrey.
-The man in change, who became the governor of this region, Luis Carvajal, was then accused of being a Jew, and he was denounced and hanged.
+The man in charge, who became the governor of this region, Luis Carvajal, was then accused of being a Jew, and he was denounced and hanged.

 The settlers lived crowded together in buildings with Pueblo Indians.
 Then they convinced Pueblo Indians from across the river to move into San Juan, and they moved across river to buildings that the Pueblo had vacated and renamed that village San Gabriel.
 The first irrigation ditch dug by the Spaniards in Nuevo Mexico began on August 11, 1589, and construction of the first church began on August 23.